passivsystems/play-workflow/README.md

 #Play - Workflow

 Workflow engine for Play!
-Framework.
+Framework (2.3.x).

 ## About